 - Decreased fat accumulation by decreasing excess inflammation, improving insulin sensitivity, and optimizing cortisol secretion.

 - Target fat loss while maintaining (in our case, accumulating) muscle tissue; this is done by maximizing anti-catabolic hormones and growth factors (GH, Testosterone, IGF-1).

-The take home message is this: in order to maximize fat loss, we must elevate growth hormone secretion, minimize insulin spikes, improve muscle insulin sensitivity, and keep cortisol under control.
+The bottom line?
+In order to maximize fat loss, we must elevate growth hormone secretion, minimize insulin spikes, improve muscle insulin sensitivity, and keep cortisol under control.
 This is best achieved by keeping training sessions brief, brutal, basic and intermittent.